Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Vesāli.
+The Buddha was staying in Vesāli.
 At that time, Bhaddā bhikkhunī went to her relatives’ house, and when her brothers’ and sisters’ sons were in a dark place without a lamp, she suddenly entered there without first announcing herself.
 Then her relatives felt ashamed.

 The bhikkhunīs told Mahāpajāpatī, … She answered: “I really did this.”
 The Buddha said: “Why did you knowingly enter a place where men were staying in the dark without a lamp?
 From now on, it’s no longer allowed.” … Those who have already heard it should listen again: